lhtin/You-Dont-Know-JS/this & object prototypes/ch5.md

 **Note:** `Object.create(null)` creates an object that has an empty (aka, `null`) `[[Prototype]]` linkage, and thus the object can't delegate anywhere.
 Since such an object has no prototype chain, the `instanceof` operator (explained earlier) has nothing to check, so it will always return `false`.
 These special empty-`[[Prototype]]` objects are often called "dictionaries" as they are typically used purely for storing data in properties, mostly because they have no possible surprise effects from any delegated properties/functions on the `[[Prototype]]` chain, and are thus purely flat data storage.

 We don't *need* classes to create meaningful relationships between two objects.
-The only thing we should **really care about** is objects linked together for delegation, and `Object.create(..)` gives us that linkage without all the class cruft.
+The only thing we should **really care about** is objects linked together for delegation, and `Object.create(..)` gives us that linkage without all the class __cruft__(不必要的复杂）.

 #### `Object.create()` Polyfilled